BY CHRIS TAYLOR | Senior Director | Ball State Sports Link

 Wooden then went back to the Muncie YMCA, packed his stuff and went to work in Anderson at Delco-Remy.
 Oh, how the legend could’ve been different.

 The above is one of my favorite Woodenisms.
-It’s particularly poignant as we begin the final 8-weeks of this semester with my group in Sports Link.
+It’s particularly poignant as we begin this new 15-week semester with my group in Sports Link.
+Students, if you are reading this, get that quote in your head now.
+Trust me, you’re going to hear it again… and again … and again.

 On the first day of every Wooden practice at UCLA, they practiced putting on their socks.